Is "Across" Capitalized in a Title?

 Remember, consistency is key.
 Pick a style guide and stick with it.
 This ensures your title follows the proper format from start to finish.
 When in doubt, look up the rules or reach out to an editor familiar with your chosen style guide.

-Now, you understand the rules for capitalizing words like ‘across’ in titles.
+Now, you understand the rules for capitalizing words like 'across' in titles.
 In styles like APA, MLA, and Chicago, prepositions with five or fewer letters stay lowercase.
 AP style is different, and capitalizes all words with four or more letters.
-Since ‘across’ has six characters, capitalize it in AP titles but not in Chicago, MLA, or APA ones.
-Remember to check your style guide for specific rules as these may change or have exceptions.
-Thanks for reading, and keep these tips handy next time you craft an eye-catching title!
+Since 'across' has six characters, capitalize it in AP titles but not in Chicago, MLA, or APA ones.
+Remember to check your style guide for specific rules as these may change or have exceptions. keep these tips handy next time you craft an eye-catching title!

 Leave a Comment